ryscher/old-vagrant-dryad/README.md

 1. [Vagrant](http://vagrantup.com) (version 2.0 or higher)
 2. [Ansible](http://ansible.com) (version 2.0 or higher)
-3. [VirtualBox](http://virtualbox.org) (not required if you will be hosting the VM on the Amazon AWS cloud)

-Vagrant and VirtualBox installation packages can be downloaded from their respective websites.
+Vagrant installation packages can be downloaded from the respective website.
 Ansible is a Python package with [many ways to install](http://docs.ansible.com/intro_installation.html).
 One method is to use [Homebrew](http://brew.sh) (which, in turn, requires ruby) and simply `brew install ansible`.

 These packages are available on many platforms, but the Dryad organization primarily uses them on recent versions of Mac OS X.